wxt-dev/wxt/docs/guide/extension-apis/storage.md

 #### Setting Values of Multiple Storage Items

-You can set values for multiple storage items in a single operation using `setStorageItemValues`:
+You can set values for multiple storage items in a single operation using `setItemValues`:

 ```ts
 await storage.setItemValues(